5 Key Reports for Strategic Growth Planning on the Expansion Stage!

 Mobile-based phishing

 In addition to email-based phishing, scammers also employ mobile-based phishing techniques.
 For example, they may send you an unsolicited text message while impersonating PayPal’s support team.
 These messages contain similar tactics, such as urgent requests for account verification or notifications of suspicious activity.
-These fraudulent messages often include links that, when clicked, direct sellers to fake websites or prompt them to download malicious applications.
+These fraudulent messages include links that, when clicked, direct sellers to fake websites or prompt them to download malicious applications.
 These applications may contain malware or keyloggers that compromise the security of the seller’s mobile device and capture sensitive information.

-Fake purchase PayPal scams
+Fake purchase scams

 In fake buyer or fake purchase scams, scammers make fraudulent purchases from sellers and then claim they never received the item or received an item significantly different from what was described.
-They often exploit the PayPal buyer protection policies to obtain refunds or free merchandise, resulting in financial loss and potential damage to the seller’s reputation.
+They exploit the PayPal buyer protection policies to obtain refunds or free merchandise, resulting in financial loss and potential damage to the seller’s reputation.

 False claims of non-delivery